WeblateOrg/weblate/docs/admin/install.rst

 * Set the isolation level to ``READ COMMITTED``.
 * The SQL mode should be set to ``STRICT_TRANS_TABLES``.

-Below is an example /etc/my.cnf.d/server.cnf for an 8GB server.
+Below is an example :file:`/etc/my.cnf.d/server.cnf` for a server with 8 GB of RAM.
 These settings should be sufficient for most installs.
 MySQL and MariaDB have tunables that will increase the performance of your server that are considered not necessary unless you are planning on having large numbers of concurrent users accessing the system.
 See the various vendors documentation on those details.

 It is absolutely critical to reduce issues when installing that the setting ``innodb_file_per_table`` is set properly and MySQL/MariaDB restarted before you start your Weblate install.

 .. code-block:: sh